Yayoi-cs/blog/Writerside/topics/LACTF2025.md

     state = 0xdeaddead;
 ```
 the exploit flow is pivoting the stack and then call fgets() in "vuln" again.
-Calling fgets with broken rbp which pointed to .got region for example allow us to overwrite into arbitrary address.
+Calling fgets with broken rbp which pointed to .data region for example allow us to overwrite into arbitrary address.
 ```bash
 gef> disass vuln
 Dump of assembler code for function vuln: